Red Yeast Rice - Food as Medicine

 At the same time, red yeast rice began to be promoted as a less expensive "natural" way to lower cholesterol.
 Several small clinical trials showed that it was reasonably effective.
 There was just one problem.
 The companies selling red yeast rice had nobody checking what they were selling.

 Unlike a prescription drug, some batches of red yeast rice had huge amounts of lovastatin in them, while others had little or none.
 No agency monitored the dosages.
 A few companies even started dying their regular rice red and calling it red yeast rice just so they could sell it at a premium.
 Without any controls, consumers had no guarantee of what they were buying.

 Then there were the side effects.
 Clinical trials found statins can cause muscle damage, liver damage, and even kidney failure.
 When taking a drug the consumer is warned about the potential problems.
 No such warnings came with natural products.

 In 1998 the Food and Drug Administration (FDA) stepped in.
 They began by banning a product called Cholestin that had red yeast rice in it.
-The FDA's argument was that it's a drug and therefore must have FDA approval to be sold in the United States.
-After three years in court the FDA won.
+The FDA argued that it's a drug and therefore must have FDA approval to be sold in the United States.
+After three years in court, the FDA won.
 Red yeast rice products with any more than trace amounts of lovastatin in them would be banned.
-Over the next few years they were removed from the market.
+Over the next few years, they were removed from the market.